EChenevert/for_publication2023/README.md

 data_vis_paper.py: Here we simply make visualizations and some exploratory work our final dataset used for the machine learning experiments.

+data_vis_for_GPR.py: In this file we create some figures used in the GPR results.

 explore_NDVI_Biomass.py: Used to make plots of NDVI versus organic matter % and aboveground biomass.
 The aboveground biomass data is taken from the Coastal Information Monitoring System website and is freely available.